England | Scotland | Wales | Northern Ireland | Ireland

 Child Health Clinics

-Baby Clinic 13:30 – 14:45 each Tuesday, for health visitor assessment and baby weighing.
+Baby Clinic 13:00 – 15:00 1st and 3rd Tuesday of each month, for health visitor assessment and baby weighing.

 Patients or their carers will need to make their requests for patient transport directly with the provider and not through the GP Practice